 - Koren, Israel, 2002, “Between Buber’s Daniel and His I and Thou: A New Examination” in Modern Judaism 22 (2002): 169–198.

-- Lang, B., 1964, Martin Buber und das dialogische Leben, Bern.
+- Lang, Bernhard, 1964, Martin Buber und das dialogische Leben, Bern: H. Lang.

 - Mendes-Flohr, Paul, 1989, From Mysticism to Dialogue.
-Martin Buber’s transformation of German social thought.
-Detroit: Wayne State University Press.
+Martin Buber’s Transformation of German Social Thought, Detroit: Wayne State University Press.

-- Theunissen, Michael, 1964, “Bubers negative Ontologie des Zwischen” in Philosophisches Jarhbuch, pp. 319–330.
+- Theunissen, Michael, 1964, “Bubers negative Ontologie des Zwischen” in Philosophisches Jarhbuch, Freiburg and Munich: Alber, pp. 319–330.

-- Wood, R., 1969, Martin Buber’s ontology; an analysis of “I and Thou”, Evanston.
+- Wood, R., 1969, Martin Buber’s Ontology; An Analysis of “I and Thou”, Evanston, Illinois: Northwestern University Press.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
-Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
+Look up this entry topic at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.